-Philip and James, Apostles, have been celebrated together on this day in May since the revision of the calendar in 1969.
-(They were originally commemorated on May 1st, but that was adopted as Saint Joseph the Worker, as an antidote to the communist ‘International Workers’ Day).
+Philip and James, Apostles, have been celebrated together on this third day in May since the revision of the calendar in 1969.
+They were originally commemorated on May 1st, the anniversary of the church dedicated to them in Rome, but that day was adopted as Saint Joseph the Worker by Pius XII in 1955, as an antidote to the communist ‘International Workers’ Day’.
 Hence, here we are, on the Tres de Mayo.

-A non-canonical tradition has it that Philip preached with Bartholomew (the Nathaniel of Saint John’s Gospel) to the Greeks in Asia Minor with much success, for which they were, like Saint Peter, eventually crucified upside down in the city of Hieropolis,
+A non-canonical tradition has it that Philip preached with Bartholomew (the new name of Nathaniel of Saint John’s Gospel, as above) to the Greeks in Asia Minor with much success, for which they were, like Saint Peter, eventually crucified upside down in the city of Hieropolis,

 James, called the ‘lesser’ or the ‘minor’, for the simple reason that he seems to have been younger than the other James, the ‘greater’, or ‘major’ (whom we celebrate on July 25th).

 The mediaeval Golden Legend, compiled by Jacob de Varagine (+1298), Archbishop of Genoa describes him thus:

 James the Apostle is said the Less, how well that was the elder of age than was St. James the More.
 He was called also the brother of our Lord, because I have resembled much well our Lord in body, in visage, and of manner.
 He was called James the Just for his right great holiness.
 He was also called James the son of Alpheus.
 He sang in Jerusalem the first mass that ever was there, and he was first bishop of Jerusalem